Discover opportunities months before the RFP drops

 Sole Source: If sale is less than $10,000, use sole source.

-Coops: They don’t use national coops today; if asked, mention OSD statewide contracts via COMMBUYS, MAPC, Sourcewell, or HGACBuy.
+Coops: They don’t use national coops today; you can position OSD statewide contracts via COMMBUYS, MAPC, Sourcewell, or HGACBuy as another option.
+Reach out to your Starbridge contact to gain access through the Starbridge reseller & contract-vehicle platform.

 City of Medford adheres strictly to M.G.L. c.
 30B and shows no evidence of sole source awards.
 Deprioritize this path.